The department shall issue a license for the discharge of any pollutants only if

 it finds that:

-lower the quality of any unclassified body of water below the classification which
+the quality of any unclassified body of water below the classification which the board

-lower the existing quality of any body of water, unless, following opportunity for
+the existing quality of any body of water, unless, following opportunity for

+public

-public participation, the department finds that the discharge is necessary to achieve
+participation, the department finds that the discharge is necessary to achieve important

 with section 464, subsection 4, paragraph F. The finding must be made following procedures

 established by rule of the board pursuant to section 464, subsection 4, paragraph